rainchen/dify-tool-LongTermMemory/README.md

 notes for parameters:

-- base_url: `http://host.docker.internal` for docker-compose deployment, add the port like `:8082` if not using default nginx port config
+- base_url: `http://host.docker.internal` for docker-compose deployment on MacOS(use `http://docker.for.win.localhost` for Windows 10/11), append the port like `:8082` if not using default nginx port config

 - dataset_id: dataset id

 - document_id:  document id

-- api_key: Dify Knowledge API key
+- api_key: Dify Knowledge API key, this is not "Chat App API key".
+You can get one on 'Knowledge -> API ACCESS' page, a Knowledge API key should be look like "dataset-xxx"

 - memory_template: for example